 The legislators also note the 10th amendment to the Constitution, which says that the federal government is prohibited from interfering in states’ rights.
 Other legislators who signed the letter sent to the president on Thursday are Sen. Dana Rohrabacher (R-Calif) and Rep. Earl Blumenauer (D-Ore.).
 The two lawmakers authored the Hinchey-Rohrabacher Amendment with Maurice Hinchey (D-N.Y.) in 2014.
 The amendment blocks the Department of Justice from using any federal money to prosecute marijuana cases in legal medical marijuana states.
 Sen. Corey Booker (D-N.J.), who introduced legislation to legalize marijuana by ending federal prohibition last year, also signed the bill.

 Also cited in the letter is the fact that it was the will of the voters in such states to legalize marijuana.
 A new poll by the Wall Street Journal and NBC News found that at least 60 percent of Americans think that marijuana should be legal.
-The letter says that revoking the Cole Memo goes against the voters, as well as noting that patients, employees, consumers, minorities, veterans, and small business owners are now at risk due to Sessions and his controversial views on marijuana, who has said in the past that he used to like the Ku Klux Klan until he found out that they smoked pot (he has since stated that he was joking).
+The letter says that revoking the Cole Memo goes against the voters, as well as noting that medical consumers, employees, consumers, minorities, veterans, and small business owners are now at risk due to Sessions and his controversial views on marijuana, who has said in the past that he used to like the Ku Klux Klan until he found out that they smoked pot (he has since stated that he was joking).

 Advocates for legalization say that African-Americans are particularly at risk due to Sessions revoking the Cole Memo.
 African-Americans are 3 times more likely to be arrested for marijuana possession, even though Caucasians smoke weed at the same rate.
 For instance, in the city of Atlanta in 2016, 90 percent of all marijuana arrests were of African-Americans.